radareorg/radare.org/gsoc/2019/ideas.md

  - [PR - Initial visual widgets support](https://github.com/radare/radare2/pull/12693)

 ## Radare2 commands syntax parser
 Radare2 is a well known for the abundance of the commands and complex syntax.
-At this point every command (almost) performs its own parsing for the arguments and autocompletion.
-Some parts of the syntax being parsed in the main processing loop.
-Main goal of this task is to implement generic parser for all the radare2 commands, providing a simple interface with arguments list and count for every subcommand, easing any extending of the syntax and even performing real-time (as you type) syntax highlighting of the command right in radare2 REPL.
+At this point nearly every command performs its own parsing for the arguments and autocompletion.
+Some parts of the syntax are parsed in the main processing loop.
+The main goal of this task is to implement a generic parser for all radare2 commands, providing a simple interface with an arguments list and count for every subcommand, allowing for easy extension of the syntax and even performing real-time (as you type) syntax highlighting of the command right in radare2 REPL.
 We already have [mpc](https://github.com/orangeduck/mpc) as a parser for ragg2.
 So having it as a core for radare2 commands parsing seems like a good idea too.

 ### Task
 1. Implement parsing core in radare2
-2. Implement syntax extensions (macroses, aliases, loops, conditionals, etc) in the new parser
+2. Implement syntax extensions (macros, aliases, loops, conditionals, etc) in the new parser
 3. Gradually switch all radare2 command to the new parser
 4. Port external plugins, like radeco, r2dec, radare2-extras to the new parser API
 5. Write unit and regression tests for the parser